hpssjellis/bash-android-cloud9/README.md

-Note: unless you set a version number you may have to fully delete the App to be able to install it again.
+Note: unless you set a version number you may have to fully delete the App to be able to install the next version.